 Beginning as the Holistic Life Foundation in 1975 with a vision for a better future, the Feathered Pipe Foundation has consistently offered learning experiences to inspire people to discover their path.
 Since that time, over 10,000 people have studied with some of the greatest teachers of our time at Feathered Pipe workshops.
 If you are a yoga student in the US, chances are you have benefited directly or indirectly from the Feathered Pipe Foundation’s work.
 Visionary and founder India Supera says it best when she talks about the “miracles, crazy wisdom, and greatness that comes from not realizing you are trying to do the impossible.”

-The conversation between Liam and Aldous Huxley catalyzed the creative expression and conscious evolution through art, culture and societal transformation.
-With his quiet, welcoming, and curious demeanor, Liam and his life partner, Robert Rheem, would befriend, inspire and support many of the foremost luminaries of the 50s, 60s and 70s counter-culture movements, from Allen Ginsberg, Andy Worhal and Allan Watts, to Marcel Duchamp.
+The conversation between Liam and Aldous Huxley catalyzed Liam’s life-long exploration in creative expression and conscious evolution through art, culture and societal transformation.
+With his quiet, welcoming, and curious demeanor, Liam and his life partner, Robert Rheem, would befriend, inspire and support many of the foremost luminaries of the 50s, 60s and 70s counter-culture movements, from Allen Ginsberg, Andy Warhol and Allan Watts, to Marcel Duchamp.